MistyCommunity/Documentation/src/content/coding/using-local-skills/tutorials.md

 # {{title}}

-In these tutorials you will learn everything you need to know to begin writing robust, intricate local skills for your Misty robot.
-Each tutorial introuces a new aspect of skill development to expose the full breadth of Misty's capabilities and potential.
+In these tutorials you will learn everything you need to know to begin writing local skills for your Misty robot.
+Each tutorial introduces a new aspect of skill development to expose the full breadth of Misty's capabilities and potential.

 ## Time-of-Flight